Life of Joseph Smith from 1827 to 1830: Loss of 116 manuscript pages

-Resumption of translation in anticipation of a "marvelous work" coming forth
+Resumption of writing

 As part of the penalty for losing the manuscript, Smith said the angel took away the Urim and Thummim, returning it once again on September 22, 1828, the autumn equinox and the anniversary of the day he first received the plates.
 Smith said the angel also temporarily took back the plates during that time.

-By February 1829, Smith had begun translating sporadically with Emma as scribe.
+By February 1829, Smith had begun writing sporadically with Emma as scribe.
 Smith resumed the translation beginning at the story of King Benjamin now found in the Book of Mosiah, where Smith had left off with Harris before losing the 116 pages.
 In February, when Smith's parents visited Harmony, and Smith dictated a revelation for his father, an optimistic description of the translated book as a "marvelous work…about to come forth among the children of men".

-According to Emma, Smith no longer used the Urim and Thummim in translation after the loss of the 116 manuscript pages; rather, he began using exclusively his dark seer stone.
-He translated by sitting "with his face buried in his hat with the seer stone in it, and dictating hour after hour with nothing between us".
+According to Emma, Smith no longer used the Urim and Thummim in the writing process after the loss of the 116 manuscript pages; rather, he began using exclusively his dark seer stone.
+He dictated after sitting "with his face buried in his hat with the seer stone in it, and dictating hour after hour with nothing between us".
 While looking at the stone, he "rest[ed] his elbows upon his knees", and drew the hat "closely around his face to exclude the light", so that the "spiritual light" would shine.

-The translation during this time was sporadic, in part because Emma was busy running the household, and Joseph was working outside the home.
+The writing during this time was sporadic, in part because Emma was busy running the household, and Joseph was working outside the home.
 They received some support for the translation, however, including money for paper, from Joseph Knight Sr., Smith's associate from his treasure hunting expeditions.

 In March 1829, Harris returned to Harmony and wanted to see the plates first hand.
 Smith reportedly told Harris that Smith "would go into the woods where the Book of Plates was, and that after he came back, Harris should follow his tracks in the snow, and find the Book, and examine it for himself"; after following these directions, however, Harris could not find the plates.
 The next day, Smith dictated a revelation indicating that there was no need for the present "unbelieving" generation of humanity to see the plates because—in the words of God—"if they will not believe my words" written on the plates, "they would not believe my servant Joseph, if it were possible that he could show them all things."
 Nevertheless, according to the revelation, the words of the plates would go forth to "this generation" accompanied by the testimonies of three witnesses who would have the exclusive privilege to "view [the plates] as they are".
 Harris could be one of those three witnesses if he would "go out and bow down before me [God], and humble himself in mighty prayer and faith".